 PROMISE is located in:

 As a Foundation, we aim to combat RSV (Respiratory Syncytial Virus) all around the world.
 Therefore, it is important for us to create more awareness of the disease that is caused by RSV.
-We have joined forces with Sanofi to set-up this survey study, to learn what parents need from organisations and health practitioners to be well informed about RSV.
-Moreover, we want to gain a better understanding of your opinion as a (soon to be) parent on vaccinating your child against RSV and what method of vaccinating you prefer.
+We have joined forces with Sanofi to set-up a survey study, to learn what parents need from organisations and health practitioners to be well informed about RSV.
+Moreover, we wanted to gain a better understanding of your opinion as a (soon to be) parent on vaccinating your child against RSV and what method of vaccinating you prefer.
 The study has been completed.

 PROMISE case-control Study